anr-bmbf-pivot/draft-lenders-core-coap-dtls-svcb/draft-lenders-core-coap-dtls-svcb.md

 * Identification sequence: 0x63 0x6f ("co")
 * Reference: {{-coap}} and \[this document\]

-Note that {{-coap}} does not prescribe the use of the ALPN TLS extension during connection the DTLS handshake.
+Note that {{-coap}} does not define the use of the ALPN TLS extension during connection the DTLS handshake.
 This document does not change that, and thus does not establish any rules like those in {{Section 8.2 of -coap-tcp}}.